How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 So I haven’t.
 Since leaving New York in 2022, I’ve been a full-time traveler.
 I’ve spent time in all the places in almost all the U.S. metro areas you think of as the most car-dependent.
 I’ve taken public buses, used bike shares, and walked in cities including…

-Not to mention, the cities that are not so hostile to those who don’t own cars including…
+Not to mention, the cities that are not as hostile to those who don’t own cars including…

 I’ve seen the best and the worst of car-dependent infrastructure in the United States, and I’ve figured out how to thrive in all of it.

-Along the way, the journey has been a hell of a lot of fun.
+Along the way, the journey has been a lot of fun.
 Driving in traffic sucks, and exploring cities on foot, bus, and bike is frankly just better.
 (I’m getting ahead of myself.
 For the benefits of living car-free, you can scroll down towards the end.)

 Car-Free Living is NOT Just Reserved For Outrageously Expensive Big Cities

-When you think of car-free living, you may think of expensive, rapidly gentrifying big cities like New York and San Francisco.
+When you think of car-free living, you may think of expensive big cities like New York and San Francisco.
 Of course (if you can afford it), those will be the easiest places to live car-free.

 I lived in a shoebox on New York’s Lower East Side for $1500 a month.
 Then it went up to $1770.
 That was a stretch.
 Once it went up again, I was out.
 Our housing crisis made sure that urban backpacking adventures would be my next move.

-I’ve discovered that, even if it’s challenging, and it is, living car-free in the U.S. can be exciting and fulfilling.
+I’ve discovered that, even if it’s challenging (it is) living car-free in the U.S. can be exciting and fulfilling.

-It doesn’t need to just be for the SF tech bros and NYC finance bros.
-You don’t need your yuppie card.
+It doesn’t need to just be for the SF tech crowd and NYC finance bros.

 Expensive Car Ownership + Housing Crisis = BAD

-In fact, most of those who don’t own cars aren’t the wealthy city slickers.
+Most of those who don’t own cars aren’t wealthy city slickers.
 Despite the cultural imagination that “everyone drives,” this is not not true.
-Around 8% of U.S. households down own a car.
+Around 8% of U.S. households don’t own a car.

-The average cost of car ownership is $1000 a month in the U.S. Couple that with the fact that, according to 2022 Harvard research, 42 million Americans were considered burdened by housing costs.
+The average cost of car ownership is $1000 a month in the U.S. On top of that, 42 million Americans were considered burdened by housing costs according to 2022 Harvard research.
 This is people who spend at least 30% of their income on housing.
+Millions of Americans spend more than 50% of their income on transportation and housing alone.

-Pile our nationwide housing crisis on top of expensive costs of car ownership, and it’s no wonder people are looking places and ways to live car-free without moving to Manhattan.
+Pile our nationwide housing crisis on top of the expensive costs of car ownership, and it’s no wonder people are looking for places and ways to live car-free without moving to Manhattan.

-I get into how our car dependent culture is an impediment to people succeeding in the United States in this article on the hidden costs of cars.
+I get into how our car-dependent culture impedes people from succeeding in the United States in this article on the hidden costs of cars.

 21 Tips to Live Without a Car In The U.S.